n-osborne/TRPS/agda/TPRS.lagda.md

 programming technique presented in it.
 There is nothing original in these notes.

-In this paper, Conor McBride propose a programming technique that allows to define in a generic manner renaming and substitution on a lambda calculus defined ad an inductive type family (Altenkirch and Reus 1999).
+In this paper, Conor McBride proposes a programming technique that allows to define in a generic manner renaming and substitution on a lambda calculus defined ad an inductive type family (Altenkirch and Reus 1999).